How to Buy

 Buying At Auction

 Buying at auction is easy, and we aim to make it as simple and accessible as possible.
-There are four different ways of bidding, including online through the-saleroom.com and Invaluable.com, coming along to the sale, leaving a commission bid or arranging a telephone bid if you can’t attend in person.
+There are four different ways of bidding, including online through the-saleroom.com or EasyLiveAuction.com or LiveAuctioneers.com or coming along to the sale, leaving a commission bid or arranging a telephone bid if you can’t attend in person.

 In the room

 When you visit the saleroom and decide you’d like to bid on an item, you will need to register your details with us the first time you buy, and show a form of ID such as passport or drivers licence.
 If you are a returning customer, then we will already have your details on file.
 You will be issued with a bidding number or ‘paddle’, and you can bid as and when you like in the auction.
-The auction commission rate is 20% plus VAT on the hammer price.
-For example, if you spend £100, the total to pay would be £124.
+The buyers premium is 23% plus VAT on the hammer price.
+For example, if you spend £100, the total to pay would be £127.60.

 This must be arranged prior to the start of the sale, just give us a call or email with your full details including at least one contact telephone number (preferably a landline), and we will call you a few lots in advance of your desired lot and you can bid through a staff member.
 Your bids will be treated as if you were present in the room and the staff member will relay your bids to the auctioneer.
 We will aim to give you an approximate time that your lot(s) will come up, so please ensure you are free to take the call.

-Our auctions are on a Saturday and viewing is Thursday 10am to 5pm and Friday 10am to 9pm.
+Our auctions are on a Saturday and viewing is on the Friday 10am to 7pm.
 These viewing days give you an opportunity to come and inspect the lots you are interested in, chat to the specialists and get a catalogue.
 Our saleroom is warm, friendly and welcoming and we provide as much free tea and coffee as you can manage, so please feel free to come and spend the day with us.

 Delivery of Purchases

-You can contact them directly once you have paid for your lot and they will give you a quote, then come and collect the lot and deliver it directly to you.
+You can contact them directly with the lot details and they will give you a quote, then come and collect the lot and deliver it directly to you.